 And I can tell you first hand that it is not a pleasant feeling to work on a site and find out that you’ve made critical errors that will prevent it from ever growing to where you wanted it to be.

 One of the things I hate more than anything is having to give up on a blog mid-way because there just isn’t potential in it anymore.

 Today, I feel that I’ve refined my strategy to the point where I’m doing everything in the most efficient way possible.
 But it took much longer than I would have liked, and a lot of trial and error to get here.

 Hopefully, you’re able to avoid the mistakes I’ve made, save yourself time and money, and see positive results a lot faster.

-What are some mistakes you’ve made with your niche sites?
+What are some mistakes you’ve made with your blogs?
 I’d love to about them in the comments.

 Download the PDF checklist

-Get the entire guide in a compressed checklist to use whenever you’re working on your niche site.
+Get the entire guide in a compressed checklist to use whenever you’re working on your blog.